awsandy/aws2tf/README.md

 ## Planned Additions

 + PaaS databases and other missing providers (feel free to contribute !)
-+ ongoing better AKS support as AKS evolves
++ ongoing better EKS support as EKS evolves
 + Other terraform providers as terraform supports